DanielJacksonc/Deep-Learning-Repo/car classifcation/README.md

 # Image Classification with Neural Networks

-A deep learning project for classifying images into happy and sad categories using convolutional neural networks (CNNs).
+A deep learning project for classifying images into Ugly cars and Beautiful cars categories using convolutional neural networks (CNNs).

 ## Table of Contents